 space to find and transform into a higher version of myself.

 I am a registered E-RYT200, RYT500 and YACEP with Yoga Alliance International.
-I am additionally certified as a Brain Longevity Therapist, work privately with clients as a Mindset and Development Consultant, am an iRest Yoga Nidra trainee, and a visual artist.
-Using all of these tools I provide my clients with a deeply personal and complete holistic approach to finding their fullest path.
+I am additionally a Level 1 Integrative Restoration Teacher and certified as a Brain Longevity Specialist.
+Using all of these tools I provide my clients with a deeply personal and holistic approach to finding their fullest path.
 I lead retreats and workshops internationally, and take private clients in-person or remote.

 An RYT 500 has completed an advanced training course accredited by Yoga Alliance.
 My

 certification is in traditional and modern lineages with emphasis in classical philosophy,

 anatomy, physiology completed under lead teachers Atmarekha Indrajit Dey, Alonso Aguillar and Brett Larkin.

 Teachers registered as an E- RYT 200 have completed a 200-hour YTT, have taught a minimum of two years post certification and registered 1,000 teaching hours.
 An E- RYT 200 is able to provide continuing education workshops and can be a Lead Trainer of a 200-hour teacher training for a RYS 200.

 teachers using standards that set the ethical and educational framework to ensure high quality, safe, accessible, and equitable yoga teaching in communities around the world.

 A research-based program on integrative medicine using neuroscience, yoga and the impact meditation has on long-term brain health.